birdsarah/europython-2015-bokeh/README.md

 For the links in the slides to work:

-- ipython-notebook needs to be running at localhost:8888
+- ipython-notebook needs to be running at localhost:8888 (from root of this directory)
 - gtimelog-viz needs to be running at localhost:5000